Melanin hair care and styling tips for keeping type 4 hair healthyPosted on January 19, 2022 Written by: 100% PURE ®

 Like we mentioned before, curls love hydration and moisture.
 They’re basically the mermaids of the hair type world.
 Because of that, a regular cycle of deep conditioning, either with a formal deep conditioner or natural products DIY will help to seal the hair’s cuticle, keep curls luscious, and prevent dry and itchy scalps.
 Use heat (sparingly) as an ally to help oils and butters penetrate further into the hair shaft.

 Because the hair’s hydration needs are different from the scalp, we can’t always tell right away when our hair needs moisture just based on how our scalp is behaving.
 Plus, the scalp can collect oil and build-up that’s not getting to the length of the hair.
 Going for a clarifying shampoo like our Burdock & Neem shampoo will help keep the scalp free of debris, so our natural oils can slide down from scalp to tip much easier.

 Gently wash the hair

-When it is time to give our manes a full shampoo and condition, they’ll need something that’s gentle and not too stripping.
+When it is time to give our manes a full shampoo and conditioning, they’ll need melanin hair care products that are gentle and not too stripping.
 We love the deeply hydrating feeling of our Moisture Drench shampoo on the hair.
 Naturally antibacterial coconut oil hydrates and cleanses while rose and argan leave a fragrant, soft finish.

 Never skip conditioner